rachadele/biof501_proj/README.md

  ![](./images/results/confusion/Frontal_cortex_samples_from_C9-ALS,_C9-ALS_FTD_and_age_matched_control_brains_processed/Dissection:_Angular_gyrus_AnG/rachel_class_confusion.png)

  Fig 6.
-A sample confusion matrix for predictions from a classifier trained on embeddings on `Dissection: Angular gyrus AnG` from [5] at the intermediate level or granularity.
-Harmonized labels were stored in the `rachel_class` column to distinguish from original class labels).
+A sample confusion matrix for predictions from a classifier trained on embeddings from `Dissection: Angular gyrus AnG` [5] at the intermediate level or granularity (`rachel_class`).

 ## Container